padrino/padrino-docs/guides/07_adding-components/04_testing-library.html.md

 # Testing Library

 Contributing an additional testing library to Padrino is actually quite straightforward.
-For this guide, let’s assume we want to add `shoulda` as a testing component integrated into Padrino.
+For this guide, let's assume we want to add `shoulda` as a testing component integrated into Padrino.

 ## Generators

-First, let’s add `shoulda` to the project generator’s available components in [padrino-gen/generators/project.rb](https://github.com/padrino/padrino-framework/blob/master/padrino-gen/lib/padrino-gen/generators/project.rb#L36):
+First, let's add `shoulda` to the project generator's available components in [padrino-gen/generators/project.rb](https://github.com/padrino/padrino-framework/blob/master/padrino-gen/lib/padrino-gen/generators/project.rb#L36):

 ```ruby